 Once the royal palace of the Bavarian monarchs, the Munich Residenz is a vast complex whose erection and development took over four Centuries.
 As a result, the Residenz assembles several styles: Renaissance, Baroque, Rococo and Neo-Classical, making it a rather interesting example of how art and architecture developed over time.

 The palace is huge, and you can easily spend half a day visiting it or even a whole day.
 I was more interested in its architecture than in the Museum and inner rooms (coming from Italy, I’ve seen more palaces than I can even remember about).
-But if you have enough time, the Museum, the Treasury, and the Cuvilliés Theatre are certainly worth a visit.
+But if you have enough time, the Museum, the Treasury, and the Cuvilliés Theatre are undoubtedly worth a visit.

 Tip: if you like classical music and happen to visit Munich on a Thursday or a Saturday, treat yourself to a concert in the Munich Residenz Hofkapelle, where Mozart also played.